 More than ever the world needs effective leaders like you who are prepared to engage with the complex social challenges that impact our communities, social institutions, health and environment, and advocate for those who are underrepresented and vulnerable to exploitation.

 At the UMass Amherst University Without Walls Degree Completion Program, you can channel your commitment to a just and equitable world, study social justice, and earn your bachelor’s degree online with a focus in advocacy and social justice studies.

-And best of all, our flexible degree completion program gives you the opportunity to bring in or earn up to 105 credits for your prior coursework, prior learning and experience (up to 75 transfer and up to 30 residency credits).
+And best of all, our flexible degree completion program gives you the opportunity to bring in or earn up to 105 credits for your prior coursework, prior learning and experience (up to 75 transfer and up to 30 residence credits).
 This accelerates your degree and saves you money.

 A great education.
 Credit for experience.
 Support you deserve.

-For over 45 years the UMass Amherst University Without Walls (UWW) has been helping adults just like you complete your first bachelor's degree online at a world-class public university.
-At UMass UWW, you can design your own program of study in advocacy and social justice studies, bring in or earn up to 105 credits for your prior coursework, prior learning, and work & life experience, and finish your bachelor's degree online without ever having to come to campus.
+For nearly fifty years, the UMass Amherst University Without Walls Degree Completion Program has been helping adults just like you complete their first bachelor's degrees online at a world-class public university.
+At the UWW Degree Completion Program, you can design your own program of study in advocacy and social justice studies, bring in or earn up to 105 credits for your prior coursework, prior learning, and work & life experience, and finish your bachelor's degree online without ever having to come to campus.

 We understand the daily challenges you face balancing work, family and community responsibilities, and are committed to providing flexible options and outstanding one-on-one support from your first class through graduation.